sib-swiss/single-cell-training/docs/day1/setup.md

 - **renkulab.io** if you want to easily  deploy the environment outside the course

 === "Enrolled"
-    Log in to Rstudio server with the provided link and password, your username is `rstudio`.
+    Log in to Rstudio server with the provided link, username and password.

 === "Own installation"